 Trait 2: Have a Desire to Succeed

 How many people do you know want to win Lotto?
 Probably a lot Did you know that most people who win the lotto actually spend every cent of it in the first 12 months?
 Why, because they have not got a desire to use this money to succeed.
 To be truly successful you must have the desire to want it so bad that you will do anything to achieve your objectives

 Trait 3: Have Faith That You Can Achieve What You Want

 Just like an athlete, you must have faith that you can and will achieve your objective.
 If you do not have faith that you can achieve success in your business, then you will simply give up when the things get tough and let me assure you as a 10 year veteran in small business, things at some point will get tough and you will skate along the edges of losing everything.
 You may even fall over the cliff, but you have to have faith to climb up the cliff and continue on your journey.

 Trait 4: Have a Clear Plan

-Without a plan, you will simply be like a lost animal in the wilderness.
-Let me ask you this, do you go on holidays without a plan of what you want to do and where you want to go?
+Without a clear plan, you will simply be like a lost animal in the wilderness.
+Let me ask you this, do you go on holiday without a plan of what you want to do and where you want to go?
 Absolutely not, because you would simply be lost and would probably see and do nothing.
 It amazes me though how many small business owners plan their holidays more rigorously than they plan their small business.
 Remember the old cliché, “If You Fail to Plan, You Plan To Fail”